 Recent and upcoming events

-- 7 Jan 2020: I will be giving a talk in Oxford on a topic TBD.
+- 7 Jan 2020: I was invited to talk at the OASIS seminar in Oxford on Concurrency from N-linearity.

 - 4 Sept 2019: I was invited to talk at SYCO 5 in Birmingham, on Diagrammatic Methods in Concurrency (video).